Apprehended Violence Orders (AVO’s) Sydney

 There are generally two types of AVOs

-Apprehended Domestic Violence Orders is when the court can make orders in a situation where a person is seeking protection in a domestic relationship with another person that they are seeking protection from, for whatever reason.
+What is an Apprehended Domestic Violence Order?
+An Apprehended Domestic Violence Order is when the court can make orders in a situation where a person is seeking protection in a domestic relationship with another person that they are seeking protection from, for whatever reason.

-Apprehended Personal Violence Orders is when the court makes orders in situations where there is no domestic relationship; for example protection from neighbours, family members, fellow workers etc.
+What is an Apprehended Personal Violence Order?
+Apprehended Personal Violence Orders are when the court makes orders in situations where there is no domestic relationship; for example protection from neighbours, family members, fellow workers etc.

 AVOs usually involve the acts (or threats) of violence, harassment, intimidation, or stalking of one person to another.

-AVOs can be issued by the police immediately and on a provisional and interim, temporary basis to protect thos requiring protection until a court hears the matter.
+AVOs can be issued by the police immediately and on a provisional and interim, temporary basis to protect those requiring protection until a Sydney court hears the matter.

 There are many conditions noted on an AVO, but the main conditions which are normally mandatory are: